Public Forum Debate:

 Most close PF rounds are decided by whichever team explains these comparisons more clearly in Summary + Final Focus.

-PF topics change monthly (or by set intervals depending on your circuit).
+PF topics change monthly.
 Each topic is written as a resolution — a statement the Pro side supports and the Con side opposes.

 Beginner research rule